onefact/handbook.payless.health/pages/finding-a-therapist.md

 ## Making your first call

-After reading what’s available about the therapist, and if you like what you read, add them to a list of folks to consider, for example in a Google Spreadsheet.
+After reading what’s available about the therapist, and if you like what you read, add them to a list of folks to consider, for example, in a Google Spreadsheet.
 If you are curious about them, call them.
 Call them anytime.
 Don’t set the task aside for too long.
 Get in the habit of feeling casual(ish) about making these calls.
-I recommend calling between 5-15 therapists before you choose one.
-Meet with two or three.
-Leave a message or have a conversation that begins with an honest and succinct explanation of what you want to work on and tell them you are willing and ready to work.
+I recommend calling between 5-15 therapists and meeting with two or three.
+Leave a message or have a conversation that begins with an honest and simple explanation of what you want to work on and tell them you are willing and ready to work.

 ## What to say during the phone call

 * Explain what you think might be bothering you or tell them you don’t know.

 * If you’ve worked with a therapist before, share with the person what worked in past relationships with mental health providers and what didn’t.
-For example, you can share if/why your previous therapist wasn’t or was a good match, if they provided enough feedback, if they honored your experience in a way that felt good for you, or if they had a pleasant place to meet.
+For example, you can share if/why your previous therapist wasn’t or was a good match, if they provided enough feedback if they honored your experience in a way that felt good for you, or if they had a pleasant place to meet.
 How they respond to this information may inform your understanding of what they value in therapeutic relationships.

 * Ask them what they think, how they may help, and their modalities of practice and interests.
 Observe if you laugh or smile while talking to them.
 Therapy can be playful and satisfying.
 It makes sense if you don’t feel like laughing because of what’s happening for you, and that is very ok.